adarwoo/cyclo/README.md

 Intro
 =====
-As a professional embedded software architect, I always work on small pet projects to keep myself aware of the latest changes in languages.
+As a professional embedded software architect, I always work on small pet projects to keep myself up-to-date with the latest changes in languages.
 This project was the perfect excuse to get to try the latest C++20 features.
-Using a small, resource constrained, microcontroller, with C++20 is very revealing.
-The extensive use of templates, was an attempt, to meta model the application (clearly to shift in c++20), but was eventually downgraded to a more standard object approach.
+Using a small, resource constrained microcontroller, is far more very revealing of the compilers performance.

+The project initially tried to create a meta modelled framework (using concepts et al.), but the effort required, the debug, the maintenability did not seem reasonable for now.
+C++20 brings many good things, but they perform best in libraries, and should not be used solely because they exist and are new!
+I also had some issues compiling existing code, so in the end, downgraded to a C++17 compiler.

-On top of the C++20 (in fact, 17 in the end), I added a port of FreeRTOS, the excellent ETL library, a message framework, and RTOS C++ abstraction and the excellent boost::sml state machine library.
+For good measured, the project uses a AVR xMega port of the latest FreeRTOS, the excellent ETL library, a message framework (on top of ETL messages), an RTOS C++ abstraction and the excellent boost::sml state machine library.
 The software architecture was done in UML.
+No dynamic memory is used.

 Brief
 =====
 Cyclo is a local and remote controllable relay capable of handling 8A over 240V AC.
 It is housed in a DIN mountable enclosure, and offers 2 banana sockets as well as Molex connection.
 It is powered through a USB socket, which also allow to drive it remotely, using a VT100 terminal.